 This book is the result of a lot of hard work.
-It took a lot of time and resources to and gather research existing knowledge, experiment and discover new knowledge, finally to organize all of it into and a useful format.
-If you wish to say thanks by leaving donation, you send can money via a me to serpwidgets@hotmail.com, amazon (or other paypal retail) gift card, or bitcoin using the QR code, or email me at serpwidgets@hotmail.com to see what other options might be available.
+It took a lot of time and resources to and gather research existing knowledge, experiment and discover knowledge, finally to organize all of it into and a useful format.
+If you wish to say thanks by leaving donation, you send can money to serpwidgets@hotmail.com, amazon (or other retail) gift card, or bitcoin using the QR code, or email me at serpwidgets@hotmail.com to see what other options might be available.